 - Diploma or Bachelor's Degree in Baking, Pastry Arts or Culinary Management

-- One-year Certificate in Baking, Pastry Arts, Patisserie Apprenticeship AND a minimum one-year of relevant work experience (resume required)
+- One-year Certificate in Baking, Pastry Arts, Patisserie Apprenticeship AND a minimum one-year of relevant work experience (resume and references required)

 English Language Proficiency